browserengineering/book/book/text.md

     text should not overlap with the previous line, even if half of the line is normal sized and half is `<big>`.

-[^1]: There are lots of languages in the world, and lots of typographic
+[^1]: There are lots of languages in the world, and lots of
-    conventions.
-Our browser will focus on English, but a real web browser needs full support for all sorts of languages, from Arabic to Mongolian.
-Text is near-infinitely complex, and in this chapter I can only cover some of it.
+    typographic conventions.
+A real web browser supports every language from Arabic to Zulu, but this book focuses on English.
+    Text is near-infinitely complex, but this book cannot be infinitely long!

 [^2]: The word is related to *foundry*, which would create the little
     metal shapes.